 Sapphire And Its Range Of Colors

-Sapphire is one of the oldest gemstones.
-Known since Antiquity, it takes its name from the Hebrew sappir, meaning “the most beautiful thing”.
+Sapphire is one of the most ancient of gems.
+Known since ancient times, its name comes from the Hebrew ‘sappir’, meaning ‘the most beautiful thing’.

 Deposits

-Sapphires come from Sri Lanka (formerly called Ceylon), Burma, Thailand, Australia, Cambodia, Nigeria, Kenya Tanzania, China, India, Vietnam, Madagascar and the United States.
+Sapphires come from Sri Lanka (formerly called Ceylon), Burma (it used to be called Myanmar), Thailand, Australia, Cambodia, Nigeria, Kenya Tanzania, China, India, Vietnam, Madagascar and the United States.

-The most famous provenances for sapphire are Kashmir and Burma now called Myanmar.
+The most famous provenances for sapphire are Kashmir and Myanmar now called Burma.

-The cashmere sapphire has a rich color, very slightly padded, highly prized by connoisseurs.
-The sapphires from Burma, from the same region which produces fabulous rubies, are also of very good quality.
-However, today these two provenances only account for a very small part of the stones on the market.
+The cashmere sapphire has a rich color, is very slightly hazy and is highly prized by connoisseurs.
+The sapphires from Burma (from the same region -which produces fabulous rubies-) are also of very good quality.
+However, today, these two provenances only account for a very small part of the stones on the market.

-Most of the beautiful sapphires today come from Sri Lanka or Madagascar, producing a wide range of beautiful sky blue stones with rich saturated colors.
-Sri Lanka is also a very important producer of fancy sapphires like the famous Padparadsha (pink-orange).
+Most of the beautiful sapphires today come from Sri Lanka or Madagascar, which are producing a wide range of beautiful sky blue stones or gems with rich saturated colors.
+Sri Lanka is also a very important producer of fancy sapphires like the famous Padparadsha (pink with a touch of orange).

 The Other sapphires

-In addition, star sapphires have a particular formation of rutile needles crossing at 60 ° can be cut in cabochon and give a star with six branches.
+In addition, star sapphires have a particular formation of rutile needles crossing at 60° and when they are given a cabochon-cut it can form a star with six branches.

 As with rubies, star sapphires are judged by the delicacy of the star, its rays and the quality of the color.

-To determine the quality of a stone, color is the most important criterion.
+To determine the quality of a stone, color is the most important criteria.

 Sapphire has a hardness of 9 on the Mohs scale.
-And don’t forget, all stones are fragile! even the diamond ….
+And don’t forget, all stones are fragile!
+Even diamond ….

-Nevertheless resistant, sapphires can be mounted in a ring, earrings or pendant!
+Nevertheless resistant, sapphires can be mounted on a ring, earrings or pendant!

-Since the beginning of the 20th century, synthetic sapphires have been developed by the French engineer August Verneuil.
-They can be recognized by a magnifying glass, in particular thanks to curved growth lines (these lines are straight in a natural sapphire).
+Since the beginning of the 20th century, synthetic sapphires have been developed by the french chemist Auguste Verneuil.
+They can be recognized using a magnifying glass, with a particularity that they have: curved growth lines (these lines are straight in a natural sapphire).
+But that's another story...

 If you are interested in the diversity of sapphires, don’t hesitate to discover what les Pierres de Julie have to offer in the store…